OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 ## Taxonomy Index

-The `TaxonomyIndex` SQL table containes a list of all content items that are associated with a Taxonomy field.
+The `TaxonomyIndex` SQL table contains a list of all content items that are associated with a Taxonomy field.
 Each record corresponds to a selected term for a field.

 | Column | Type | Description |